 Oil.

 We use this in everything from cars to heating to ovens to ships to electric powerplants.
 Oil brings up underground pollutants whether drilling in deep or shallow waters.
 The dangers of oil spills during transportation might take decades to clean up.
 Trucks used for transportation also pose a danger on the roads with accidents.
-There are other dangers of oil spills that impact plants, fishes, sea mammals, other animals.
-Many people consume these animals, and the pollutants also goes up the food chain from fish to fish.
+Other dangers of oil spills impact plants, fishes, sea mammals, and other animals.
+Many people consume these animals, and the pollutants also go up the food chain from fish to fish.
 Beaches might also become dangerous to humans and other animals alike.
-Most countries don’t have oil wells in their own backyards, and so there will be high transportation rate for oil, raising the risks on spills.
+Most countries don’t have oil wells in their own backyards, and so there will be a high transportation rate for oil, raising the risks of spills.
 We have only looked at the dangers of transportation so far.

-The powerplants for refining the oil gives off dangerous substances like carbon dioxide.
-As documented for decades now, this air pollution directly impacts the local communities and rises into the atmosphere to wreck further havoc to global average temperatures.
+The powerplants for refining the oil give off dangerous substances like carbon dioxide.
+As documented for decades now, this air pollution directly impacts the local communities and rises into the atmosphere to wreak further havoc on global average temperatures.

 Most countries also rely on oil for transporting other goods, such as food, clean water, and other resources essential to various regions.
 Globalization is a big part of that as nations become more and more linked together financially.